 After the January 1993 Hamas attack in the Israeli settlement Ganei Tal in the Gaza Strip, in which two Israeli soldiers were killed in a well-organized Hamas ambush, Hamas operatives collected extensive information from the Israeli media in order to see Israeli reactions to and insights from the attack.
 For example, Hamas operatives translated Israeli commentator Alex Fishman’s description in of the attack in the newspaper Hadashot as innovative within the operating characteristics of Palestinian terrorist organizations, since they had infiltrated an Israeli settlement and Hamas had succeeded in surpassing the security arrangements through advance planning.
 Fishman’s opinion was cited that the attack serves as evidence that deportation of the organization’s operatives to Marj al-Zuhur in 1992 did not significantly harm the organization’s military capabilities, as well as a similar opinion by a reporter from the Jerusalem Post.
 Information was also collected and translated from the newspaper 'Al HaMishmar.
 This newspaper cited sources termed “close to the Israeli leadership,” according to whom there had been a drop in al-Qassam Brigades activity since the deportation, but the attack had made clear the need for additional, harsh steps against the organization.
 As background, it is worth noting that for Hamas, it was important to receive feedback about the correlation drawn in Israel between the attack and the Supreme Court decision that retroactively approved the deportation of the organization’s operatives, since that was one of the objectives of the attack’s timing.

-This activity continued during the Second Intifadha.
+This activity continued during the Second Intifada.
 During May–July 2002, members of the Silwan Cell perpetrated a number of terrorist acts within Israeli territory against high-quality targets.
 In May, an explosive device was placed on a fuel container that was making its way to the Pi-Glilot Terminal, where it was detonated by members of the cell.
 About a month later, cell members placed an explosive device on railway tracks in the Lod area, and about a month after that, explosives were placed on railway tracks in the Rehovot area.
 Following the fuel container attack, cell members followed open source media reports; they discovered, to their surprise, that the truck attack they had planned possessed far greater potential than the mere explosion of the truck – it had the potential to blow up the entire Pi-Glilot Terminal, which would have caused far greater damage, destroying entire neighborhoods and killing and wounding thousands of residents in the area.
 In addition, they were brought up to date on Israeli projections about the state of affairs following the operation, increased security, and the execution of security drills at the site in the presence of Prime Minister Ariel Sharon.
 Nonetheless, cell members did not implement this operational format again, since their connection with the cell’s strategic leader, Ibrahim Hamid, was severed, and the cell members would not take responsibility for a strategic decision of this kind themselves.
 In this context, the exact words of the cell’s head, Muhammad ‘Arman in his recommendation to Hamas members following the events are worth citing:

 Any person acting within the resistance to the occupation bears an obligation to follow the enemy’s media and to know what it thinks in order to formulate the most suitable plan.
 In addition, following the media supplies jihadists with free information they have not even considered, and therefore the architects of resistance operations have an obligation to master the Hebrew language and to follow all Israeli news reports and analyses.
 This is an extremely important point, which no one can ignore at all.